 Modes of the harmonic minor scale

 Modes of a scale are constructed by moving the tonic on the different degrees of this scale.
-There are seven modes of the harmonic minor scale just as there are with the diatonic scale, none of them have common names :
+Here are the seven modes of the harmonic minor scale :

 - Harmonic minor mode I : Harmonic minor scale (minor).
 It is the most used of the seven modes, his formula is 1- 2 - b3 - 4 - 5 - b6 - 7.

 - Harmonic minor mode II : Locrian 13 or Locrian 6 (half-diminished).
 Formula is 1 - b2 - b3 - 4 - b5 - 6 - b7.

 - Harmonic minor mode III : Ionian #5 (augmented).
 Formula is 1 - 2 - 3 - 4 - #5 - 6 - 7.

 - Harmonic minor mode IV : Dorian #11 (or dorian #4) (minor).
 Formula is 1 - 2 - b3 - #4 - 5 - 6 - b7.

 - Harmonic minor mode V : Phrygian dominant (dominant).
 Formula is 1 - b2 - 3 - 4 - 5 - b6 - b7.

 - Harmonic minor mode VI : Lydian #2 (major).
 Formula is 1 - #2 - 3 - #4 - 5 - 6 -7 .